pkenil01/otassignment2/README.md

 Personal portfolio website built with Node.js, Express, and EJS.
 Includes Home, About, Projects, and Contact pages, styled with CSS.
 The website also links to my GitHub and LinkedIn profiles.
+Deployed on Render.